pauca881/pawmeet/README.md

 # Pawmeet

-Pawmeet is an application that allows users to connect with each other to organize activities and meetups for their pets.
+Pawmeet is an application that allows users to connect with each other with connections between they pets, to organize activities and meetups for their pets and owners.

 ## Features

 - User and pet registration
+- Personal ChatBot
+- Add friends
+- Make and join real meetups
+- CRUD
+- And others...

 ## Screenshots